nu-radio/NuRadioMC/README.md

 for a peer-reviewed description of the contents of NuRadioReco.
 Please reference this article, if you use NuRadioReco for your analysis.

+The code documentation can be found here: https://nu-radio.github.io/NuRadioReco/

 For installation instructions and additional documentation/information please see the https://github.com/nu-radio/NuRadioReco/wiki

 If you would like to contribute, report or fix a bug, please contact @cg-laser or @anelles for permissions.